eman-alatawi/FavOne-BackEnd/README.md

 # FavOne
-Your place of your favorite  Movie/Drama/Actor.
-The users can add their favorite movies, dramas, actors and share them with the world.
-(FavOne) is the shortcut of Favorite One. nice name right? :)
+Your place of your favorite  Movie/Drama/Episode/Actor.
+The users can add their favorite movies, dramas, episodes, and actors and share them with the world.
+(FavOne) is the shortcut of Favorite One, nice name right? :)

 ## Important Links